Understanding Asymmetric Encryption

 "A cryptosystem should be secure even if everything about the system, except the key, is public knowledge."

-This principle underscores that security must rely on the secrecy of the private key, not the encryption algorithm itself.
+This principle emphasizes that security must rely on the secrecy of the private key, not the obscurity of the algorithm.

 Threat Model: Chosen Plaintext Attack (CPA)

-- Attackers can encrypt arbitrary messages (plaintexts) and observe the resulting ciphertexts.
+- Attackers can encrypt arbitrary messages and observe the resulting ciphertexts.

 - The system must remain secure even if attackers exploit this capability.

-- Why it matters: CPA resistance ensures that even if an attacker intercepts encrypted traffic, they cannot deduce the private key.
+- Why it matters: CPA resistance ensures that intercepted encrypted traffic cannot be used to deduce the private key.

 Practical Applications